 There are three recognized stocks of Pacific whiting: a highly migratory coastal stock that ranges from southern Baja California to Queen Charlotte Sound, a central-south Puget Sound stock, and a Strait of Georgia stock.

 Declared overfished (below sustainable populations levels) in 2002, the coastal stock of Pacific whiting was rebuilt by 2004.
-This stock currently supports one of the most important commercial fisheries off the U.S. West Coast, and based on the latest assessment (2013), it is not overfished or experiencing overfishing.
+This stock currently supports one of the most important commercial fisheries off the U.S. West Coast, and based on the latest assessment (2014), it is not overfished or subject to overfishing.

 The Puget Sound and Strait of Georgia stocks are considered “species of concern.”
 NOAA Fisheries is concerned about their population status and threats but has insufficient information to recommend listing the species under the Endangered Species Act.
 There has been no directed commercial fishery for these stocks since 1991.